bridge-core/bridge-jam/README.md

 Judges will take 3-4 days to judge all submissions.
 The community will then have 3 days to vote for a winner.
 Time will then be taken to setup winner anouncments and the proper prizes.
 In short and estimate of 2 weeks or 14 days after the jam finishes will be needed before anouncing the winners.

+## What Will the Prizes Be?

+To be decided!

 # Rules

 **Breaking any of these rules will result in the add-on being disqualified!**